kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 5.md

 1. Open the common-config-server and the common-eureka-server.
 These are versions of what you created and used in the last few chapters.
 (If you completed the bonus for lab 4 you may have altered the common-config-server's application.yml to point to your own github repository.
 If so, you should revert this location back to the course's github repository.)
 Run the common-config-server, and run the common-eureka-server.

-1. Start 5 separate copies of the lab-5-word-server, using the profiles "subject", "verb", "article", "adjective", and "noun".
+1. Start 5 separate copies of the lab-5/word-server, using the profiles "subject", "verb", "article", "adjective", and "noun".
 There are several ways to do this, depending on your preference:

     - If you wish to use Maven, open separate command prompts in the target directory and run these commands:
       - mvn spring-boot:run -Dspring.profiles.active=subject
       - mvn spring-boot:run -Dspring.profiles.active=verb
       - mvn spring-boot:run -Dspring.profiles.active=article
       - mvn spring-boot:run -Dspring.profiles.active=adjective
       - mvn spring-boot:run -Dspring.profiles.active=noun

+    - If you wish to build the code and run the JAR, run `mvn package` in the project's root.
+Then open separate command prompts in the target directory and run these commands:
+      - java -jar -Dspring.profiles.active=subject   lab-5-word-server-1.jar
+      - java -jar -Dspring.profiles.active=verb      lab-5-word-server-1.jar
+      - java -jar -Dspring.profiles.active=article   lab-5-word-server-1.jar
+      - java -jar -Dspring.profiles.active=adjective lab-5-word-server-1.jar
+      - java -jar -Dspring.profiles.active=noun      lab-5-word-server-1.jar

+    - **IntelliJ** Open lab-5/word-server.
+      * Use menu "Run" / "Edit Configurations".
+      * Press "+" to add new configuration.
+Select "Application".
+      * Choose Name=noun, Main class=demo.Application.
+      * Click "Modify Options" / "Add VM Options".
+      * Enter `-Dspring.profiles.active=noun` in new field.
+      * Apply.
+Run.
+      * Repeat this process (or copy the run configuration) for the profiles "verb", "article", "adjective", "noun".

+    - **Eclipse/STS** Import lab-5/word-server into your workspace.
-    - Or if you wish to run from directly within Eclipse/STS, right click on the project, Run As... / Run Configurations... .
-From the Spring Boot tab specify a Profile of "subject", UNCHECK JMX port / live bean support, and Run.
-Repeat this process (or copy the run configuration) for the profiles "verb", "article", "adjective", "noun".
+      * R-click on the project, Run As... / Run Configurations... .
+      * From the Spring Boot tab specify a Profile of "subject",
+      * UNCHECK JMX port / live bean support, and Run.
+      * Repeat this process (or copy the run configuration) for the profiles "verb", "article", "adjective", "noun".

 1. Check the Eureka server running at [http://localhost:8010](http://localhost:8010).
 Ignore any warnings about running a single instance; this is expected.
 Ensure that each of your 5 applications are eventually listed in the "Application" section, bearing in mind it may take a few moments for the registration process to be 100% complete.

 1. Optional - If you wish, you can click on the link to the right of any of these servers.
 Replace the "/actuator/info" with "/" and refresh several times.
 You can observe the randomly generated words.